 Speakers at the PHI Protection Network's recent forum in Cambridge, Mass. offered HIPAA data breach prevention strategies for health care IT leaders and privacy officers in attendance.
+They stressed that while technology is vital for preventing breaches, enforcing employee policies to use that technology is equally important.

 We should not expect any organization to never have a data breach.